mnordhaus/bobs-website/content/authors/admin/_index.md

         icon_pack: fas
 highlight_name: false
 ---
 With over two decades of executive leadership, I specialize in channel development and revenue generation for small-to-mid-sized independent software vendors (ISVs).
-As the founder of Channel Motions Consulting, I assist ISVs in creating, developing, and expanding revenue-generating indirect channels to market, leveraging my expertise in channel strategy, operations, programs, enablement, and ecosystems. {style="text-align: justify;"}
+As the founder of Channel Motions Consulting, I assist ISVs in creating, developing, and expanding revenue-generating indirect channels to market, leveraging my expertise in channel strategy, operations, programs, enablement, and ecosystems.